6 ways the Google antitrust ruling could change the internet

 The judge in the other Google monopoly case has seemed receptive to loosening the company’s absolute power over apps.

-In a recent court hearing, the judge also seemed open to cutting the fees that Google collects when you buy digital subscriptions to things like Disney Plus, Match.com or X from Android apps.
+In a recent court hearing, the judge also seemed open to cutting the fees that Google collects when you buy digital subscriptions to things like Disney+, Match.com or X from Android apps.
 That could translate into lower prices for things you buy in apps.

 Send questions/comments to the editors.